CASE STUDY

 Key Challenges:

-- Lack of alignment around user flows, feature scope, and visual design
+- Misalignment on user flows, scope, and visual design

 Research & Discovery

-- Competitive analysis of Mint, YNAB, Rocket Money, and others
+- Competitive reviews of Mint, YNAB, and Rocket Money

 Design Process